-Communication is the key.
+Communication is the key, and one of the benefits of dating a nurse is their communication skills.
 When your partner is a nurse they are used to mindfully paying attention to what you say and being able to provide thoughtful feedback.
-Nurses don’t just nod their heads and go along with what you’re saving, but actually show you that they care.
+Nurses don’t just nod their heads and go along with what you’re saving, but actually, show you that they care.
 After all, in their profession, they have to take on crazy amounts of vital information all day.

 4. Qualified in the Art of Stain-removal & Other Challenges

 Nurses pretty much can get stains out of anything.
 I mean think about it.
 They’re so used to constantly getting a plethora of “exotic” stains out of their scrubs that a little wine on the carpet is nothing!
 It’s really an advantage if a nurse parents a child because you know that they are able to roll with the punches with the messes that kids love to make.
 They’ll stay calm in the face of adversity, especially when it comes to messes.

 5. Strong (Emotionally & Physically)